xma711/notebook/programming/ruby/README.md

 To declare an object: object1 = ClassName. new  ## note that there is a dot after the class name

-to access constants, instance methods and class methods, use objectName::Sth (when there is no objectName, it is a global variable).
+to access constants, instance methods and class methods, use objectName::Something (when there is no objectName, it is a global variable).
 In Ruby, classes and methods may be considered constants too.

 Seems that the result from the last statement in a method will be auto-returned.